This is the general data transformation function provided by the pammtools package. The following main applications must be distinguished:

 tdc_specials

-A character vector.
-Names of potential specials in formula for concurrent and or cumulative effects.
+A character vector of names of potential specials in formula for concurrent and/or cumulative effects.

 censor_code